ExtraHop/behaviortransparency/README.md

-# Software Bills of Behavior
+# Behavior Transparency

-Software bills of behavior help organizations and security vendors prevent and detect unwanted behavior in legitimate software.
+Behavior Transparency helps organizations and security vendors prevent and detect unwanted behavior in legitimate software.
 Organizations use this information to understand how a piece of software impacts their security posture.
-Security vendors use this information to detect or prevent behaviors not described in the bill of behaviors.
+Security vendors use this information to detect or prevent behaviors not described in the Behavior Transparency manifest.

 ## Specification

-Bills of behavior are defined in accordance with [this specification](schemas/manifest.schema.json).
+Behavior Transparency manifests are defined in accordance with [this specification](schemas/manifest.schema.json).

 ## Repository Layout

-Bills of behavior are located in the `bills/` directory, organized by vendor and then by product.
+Behavior Transparency manifests are located in the `manifests/` directory, organized by vendor and then by product.